 Regarding the relation between patients' total stress score and their demographic characteristics, the current study showed that there is a highly statistically significant relation between patients' total stress score and their age, gender, and educational level.
-These results agreed with the study performed by Gaskell et al., (2021), who mentioned that, there was a highly statistically significant relation between patients' total stress socio-demographic score and their characteristics.
+These results agreed with the study performed by Gaskell et al., (2021), who mentioned that, there was a highly statistically significant relation between patients' total stress score and their socio-demographic characteristics.
 This result may be due to the present relation between patients' total stress score and their demographic characteristics.